pl247/ai-toolkit/README.md

 To access the application, open a web browser to your server IP address on port 7860. http://10.0.0.10:7860

-### Running the server software for the first time using A100-80GB GPU
+### Running the text-generation server software for the first time using A100-80GB GPU

 ```
 conda activate textgen